CAFxX/WorkerProxy/README.md

 ### Inline functions

-Give the ability to define simple functions inline, have them uneval()ed and injected in a blank worker.
+Define simple functions inline, have them uneval()ed and injected in a blank worker.

 *Regular Javascript*